The MIT Libraries has a great web site that points to important sources for doing congressional research.

 The Congressional Research Service (CRS) is Congress's "think tank," producing a huge volume of very useful reports on topics ranging from specific policies

-at the University of Texas-Denton, is a great sources for these reports.
+at the University of Texas-Denton, was created before the CRS began posting its reports, and is still a great source.

 Digitized and searchable fascimiles of early congressional documents is available at the Century of Lawmaking for a New Nation site.